Fichen/utn-devops/README.md

 __Check deploy at develop server__
  - Enter into http://develop.utn-devops.int:8081

-You should view some three boxes with some data.
-The first one that is on the top should have a message like this:
+You should view three boxes with some data.
+The first one which is on the top it should have a message like this:
  - "Aplicación de ejemplo: PHP (Laravel) + MySQL"

+__That is pretty much all__